Agency Logo

 WHAT IS A STD?

-STD stands for Sexually Transmitted Disease, a disease commonly transmitted in a sexual manner either through vaginal, anal, or oral intercourse.
-Many STDs can be transmitted in other ways other than sexually, but is rare.
+STD stands for Sexually Transmitted Disease, also referred to as an STI or Sexually Transmitted Infection.
+It is a disease or infection that is commonly transmitted in a sexual manner either through vaginal, anal, or oral intercourse.
+Some STDs can be transmitted in other ways, such as simple skin-to-skin or intimate contact.

 Back to Faq